Toilet Paper Race Calculator - Mass Moment of Inertia

 The purpose of the cylinder mass moment of inertia calculator

 The purpose of the cylinder mass moment of inertia calculator is to demonstrate how the mass and shape of a cylinder affects its racing time if we put a body at the top of an inclined plane.
 In this case, we will consider three main cylindrical types:

 - Cylindrical shell.

 Then, because we will have cylinders rotating downwards, we will need to find the acceleration to obtain the racing time.
 But first...

 In short, the mass moment of inertia is the resistance that a body has to start having an angular acceleration.
 In more simple words, it is the resistance a body has against starting to rotate.
 Remember this: ''The larger moment of inertia; the more energy is required to start the rotation movement''.

 First, it is important to mention that we always define the mass moment of inertia along a rotation axis.
 In fact, we can have any rotation axis we can imagine; however, the most basic ones are X, Y, Z. In the following lines, we will cover the cylinder mass moment of inertia formulas:

 For this experiment, we will use several bodies such as tapes, toilet paper, alcohol bottles, and make them rotate about their Z-axis.

 Now, you might already be able to predict the results.
-If you give a quick check to the moment of inertia equations, you will notice that given the same radius and mass, the cylindrical shell will have a bigger mass moment of inertia than the cylindrical tube and the solid cylinder.
+If you give a quick check to the mass moment of inertia calculator and its equations, you will notice that given the same radius and mass, the cylindrical shell will have a bigger mass moment of inertia than the cylindrical tube and the solid cylinder.
 See: